 - –––, 2005.
 Maimonides on the Origin of the World, New York: Cambridge University Press, 2005.

 - Stern, Josef, 2013.
-The Matter and Form of Maimonides’ Guide, Cambridge: Harvard University Press.
+The Matter and Form of Maimonides’ Guide, Cambridge, MA: Harvard University Press.

 - Strauss, Leo, 1952.
 “The literary Character of the Guide for the Perplexed,” in Persecution and the Art of Writing, Glencoe, IL: The Free Press.